 Danger to humans: Blind snakes are harmless – they have no venom and their mouths are too small to bite a human.
 When uncovered or picked up they tend to respond by wiggling vigorously, emitting a small amount of smelly musk, and attempting to stab the disturber with their sharp tail tip.

 Conservation status and threats: No known conservation threats.
 Due to its secretive habits this snake is rarely seen in the wild, so actual status of its populations is unknown.

-You may notice that those four photos from Thailand look substantially different than the five photos from Laos and Hong Kong at the top of this account, with the non-Thai snakes displaying a strikingly white head and being somewhat larger.
-Some experts have suggested that White-headed Blind Snakes in this central portion of their range (Bangkok and Chiang Mai) may be a different species than those in the eastern and northern portions (Cambodia, Vietnam, Laos, Hong Kong), with the old scientific name Typhlops malaisei possibly playing a role in this distinction.
-However, I’ve found that White-headed Blind Snakes from Malaysia also appear similar to the Laotian/Hong Kong specimens.
+You may notice that those four photos from Thailand look substantially different from the photos at the top of this account, with the non-Thai snakes displaying a strikingly white head and being somewhat larger.
+Some experts have suggested that White-headed Blind Snakes in this central portion of their range (Bangkok and Chiang Mai) may be a different species, with the old scientific name Typhlops malaisei possibly playing a role in this distinction.

 The University of Hong Kong: Ramphotyphlops albiceps

 Typhlops roxaneae, a new species of Thai blindsnake from the T. diardii species group, with a synopsis of the Typhlopidae of Thailand